quanterall/HaskellMaterials/README.md

 ### Category theory is a branch of mathematics

-While stimulating to learn it's not useful knowledge for getting things done in Haskell.
+While it can be stimulating to learn it's not useful knowledge for getting things done in Haskell.
 It is my experience that people who don't use Haskell will often misrepresent the usefulness of theory.
 This applies to more things than category theory.

+If you feel compelled to learn category theory, keep in mind that it is unlikely to further your knowledge of Haskell in any meaningful way and that it is more likely to serve as a potential motivator for learning about programming language theory.

+If you actually want to learn Haskell, couple pointed pieces of theory with practical exercise and then write programs that actually do things.
+You'll be infinitely more productive and better at Haskell and programming in general than someone who spent their time on things like category theory.

 ### Asking questions is good